GenesisFan64/GEMA-drv/README.md

 ### Building the sound tester

-* Music data is located at `sound/seq`, FM instruments and samples on `sound/ins`
+* Music data is located at `sound/seq` and instruments/samples on `sound/ins`
 * The sequence list, instruments and DAC samples are located on `sound/data.asm`, PCM and PWM samples are stored separately.
-* Sub-beats are loaded externally: open `src/game/code/sound_test.asm` and go to the label `exgema_beats`, the sub-beats are sorted the same order as the sequence list.
-(I don't have the exact formula to convert to IT tempo, but the value 214 corresponds to tempo 125)
+* Sub-beats are loaded externally, on this tester open `src/game/code/sound_test.asm` and go to the label `exgema_beats`, the sub-beats are sorted the same order as the sequence list.
+(I don't have the exact formula to convert to IT tempo, but the value 214 corresponds to IT's tempo 125)
 * OPTIONAL: on the same file but at the very top, there's 2 boolean settings: `VIEW_GEMAINFO` and `VIEW_FAIRY`, VIEW_GEMAINFO toggles the note playback status but causes a small loss of DAC quality and VIEW_FAIRY toggles the status fairies (in case you don't like those)
 * Run `make_tester.sh` on Linux or `make_tester.bat` on Windows
-* Output ROMS will be located at /bin: the `rom_(system)` rom are for real hardware and `rom_emu_(system)` are for emulators, SegaCD/CD32X: the letters j, u, e represent the region.
+* Output ROMS will be located at `/bin`, the `rom_(system)` rom are for real hardware and `rom_emu_(system)` for emulators, SegaCD/CD32X: the letters j, u, e represent the region.

 The tester uses code a copy of NikonaMD which you can check here: https://github.com/GenesisFan64/NikonaMD